rdprado/unity-object-selection/README.md

 Instructions

-* Put all scripts in the same folder.
+* Put all the selection scripts in the same folder.
 * Add the Selection.cs script to any GO.
 * Add the SelectionBehaviour.cs script to any GO.